LaLeX1491/LaLeX1491/README.md

+# Hey guys
-# Hello, I'm LaLeX1491
+I'm LaLeX1491

+## About me
-Im a Web-Developer from Germany, who's doing frontend development with VueJS
+Im a Web-Developer from Germany, who's doing frontend development with VueJS.
+Currently I'm living near to Hannover, Lower Saxony.

+## My Languages
+My Langs are: JavaScript, Java and a bit of Python and C# *and (HTML, CSS)*

+**I'm searching for orders every time.**

+## How to reach me
+You can write me on:
+>Discord: LaLeX1491#9307
+>Twitter: lalex1491
+>Instagram: LaLeX1491